ibm-cloud-docs/vpc/hpvs-disks-encryption-validate.md

 ```
 {: codeblock}

-You can't configure the interval of the disk encryption status checks.
+**Note:**

-{: note}
+1. You can't configure the interval of the disk encryption status checks.

-To address Denial-of-Service attacks, requests are throttled at three per five minutes.
+2. To address Denial-of-Service attacks, requests are throttled at three per five minutes.

-{: note}
+3. To verify that the mounted data volume is encrypted, trigger explicitly `echo 'HPL13000I' | systemd-cat` from the container and the results are captured in the logs.